 THERESA ‘TERRI’ CHARMICHAEL: (Female, late 50s) Terri is definitely going through a rough patch, but she is not a depressive or phlegmatic.
 Think Thelma Ritter or Eve Arden, with a touch of Dorothy Parker.
 Fast talker.

-CHARACTER ACTOR: (All Gender Identities, 50s) This track wil play three roles - Mike O’Shea (50s)/ Father Lovett (50s)/ Betty Heckenbach (50s)
+CHARACTER ACTOR: (Male, 50s) This track wil play three roles - Mike O’Shea (50s)/ Father Lovett (50s)/ Betty Heckenbach (50s)

 • Mike is loud, loyal, and single-task oriented.
 His definition of a father is: Breadwinner and disciplinarian.
 Lousy listener.